EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.SolarSys.md

 # Package: celestial.SolarSys

+### celestial.SolarSys.aberrationSolarSystem

+    Here:
+    u_B - The Barycentric position of the object.
+    E_B - The Barycentric position of the earth.
+    S_B - The Barycentric position of the Sun.
+    E_H - The Heliocenric position of the Earth (E_B - S_B)
+    U = u_B(t-tau) - E_B(t)
+    Q = u_B(t-tau) - S_B(t-tau)
+    For definitions and formulae, see Explanatory Supplement to the Astronomical
+    Alamanac (Seidelmann 2006), chapter 3.315, p.
+148.
+    Vel should be in the Barycentric system, but here we
+    approximate it in the Heliocentric system

+    Example: U2 = celestial.SolarSys.aberrationSolarSystem(U, E_dotH, Delta)

 ### celestial.SolarSys.asteroid_magnitude

 Calculate the magnitude of minor planets in the HG system Package: celestial.SolarSys Description: Calculate the magnitude of minor planets in the HG system.
 Valid for phase angles (Beta) in range 0 to 120 deg.